jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 Once a frigateServer 'thing' is instantiated, then the frigateCamera 'things' can be instantiated.
 The easiest way to do this is via a discovery scan (see below).
 FrigateCamera 'things' can be instantiated manually as well if the ThingID of the relevant frigateServer 'thing' is known and can be entered into the frigateCamera configuration.

 _It is important to note that frigateCamera 'things' can not be instantiated alone without a server 'thing' - there must be a frigateServer 'thing' available to which the frigateCamera is bound (strictly speaking, a frigateCamera 'thing' can be instantiated, but it will remain offline until bound to a frigateServer 'thing' that supports this camera)._

+## Creation of Things

+- In Things, click on the + sign and select ‘MQTT Binding’.
+From there, ensure you have an ‘MQTT Broker’ Thing created and online.
+- Then, from Things, click on ‘MQTT Binding’.
+An option to add ‘frigateSVR Server’ should appear.
+Click on this to create the Server Thing, add the URL to your Frigate server and select the MQTT Broker thing created in step 1 as the 'Parent Bridge".
+When saved, the frigate Server Thing should be online.
+- From Things, click on ‘MQTT Binding’.
+You should then see the ‘frigateSVR Camera’ option appear.You can either click on this to create a Camera Thing manually (selecting the frigateSVR Server Thing from step 2 as the Parent Bridge), or, if you select ‘Scan’, you should see the autodiscovered cameras supported by your Frigate server appear - these then can be added by clicking on each of them

+**NOTE** if you attempt to create the Things directly from the Frigate binding, you will get a message saying “No thing types can be added with this binding".
+You will find the Frigate SVR server and camera Things under the MQTT binding, as the frigateSVR Server Thing is a Bridge that is a child of an MQTT Broker, and frigateSVR Camera Things are children of a Server Thing.

 ## Discovery